LAG1996/Autline/README.md

 I'm using the Meteor package.
 In particular, I'm using

-- JavaScript
+- JavaScript (TypeScript)
-- BlazeJS (Soon to be ReactJS)
+- ReactJS
 - MongoDB
 - HTML
 - CSS ([Bootstrap](https://getbootstrap.com/))